Skip Navigation

 Lead Instructor: Britta Lothary, clinical instructor, School of Nursing

-Participants will explore some places where nurses work and learn more about what nurses do.
-You’ll practice basic nursing skills using human-patient simulators in our skills lab at the School of Nursing.
-You’ll also try computer games designed to teach medical terms and learn about how nurses keep patients safe.
+Examine the critical role nurses play in patient care, explore places where nurses work, and learn more about what nurses really do.
+During this interactive major, you’ll practice basic nursing skills using human-patient simulators in our skills lab at the School of Nursing.
+You’ll also play computer games designed to teach medical terms and learn about how nurses keep patients safe.

 Anticipated Activities: